 - A European chemicals manufacturer (presumably its China WFOE) was delayed in obtaining US dollars in Shanghai, threatening its deadline for an overseas licensing payment.

 - The Bank of Tianjin is having trouble getting funds from mainland investors for a planned Hong Kong public stock offering.

 - A water-treatment company struggled to withdraw $US2000 ($2,690) for an engineer to travel to the US.

 - A Chinese company was having problems wiring $US15 million to a Hong Kong company that for two years has been helping the Chinese company buy equipment for a South American factory.

-China’s new restrictions on foreign currency outflows are literally changing the way our China attorneys practice law in the sense that we now account for this on any transaction that will involve money flowing from China to some other country.
-I do not want to get specific on what we are doing but I can say that we are now always looking at whether the money can come from somewhere other than China and, equally importantly, we are also always looking to write our contracts so as to minimize China currency blocking triggers.
+China’s new restrictions on foreign currency outflows are changing the way my law firm’s China attorneys practice law as we now must account for this with any transaction that involves money flowing from China to another country.
+We are now always looking at whether the money can come from somewhere other than China and writing our China contracts to minimize China currency blocking triggers.